Published: January 5, 2023 | Updated: November 4, 2025

 Growing up in the south, fried fish is a regular staple, especially on Fridays!
 My family and I enjoy serving our fish with fries, hushpuppies, or a good cold coleslaw.
 If at all possible, we always try to find fresh caught fish, or wild caught fish.
 You can fry fish using an air fryer, deep fryer, or a stove top.
 However, out of all of these methods, cooking fish on the stove top is still the best in my opinion!
 Continue reading as I share my family’s southern-style fried fish recipe.

-What is the Best Fish to Use for Frying?
+What is the Best Fish to Fry?

 This recipe is super easy to follow and designed so you can use it on any popular fish used for frying!
 For a true southern fried fish, I recommend frying with a firm-fleshed fish such as flounder, whiting fish, mackerel, red snapper, fresh cod, or even catfish.
 Firm-fleshed fish holds together well during frying.
-If youโre new to the world of frying fish, this is literally one of the easiest meals for you to prepare and enjoy.
+If you’re new to the world of frying fish, this is literally one of the easiest meals for you to prepare and enjoy.
 Before we jump into the recipe, I will share a few brief tips to ensure you serve the best southern style fried fish!

-What You Will Need to Fry Fish:
+Equipment You Will Need to Fry Fish

 To yield the best results for frying fish, you will need to fry with a: